YichengDWu/MoYe.jl/README.md

 ### Coordinate space

-The coordinate space of a Layout is determined by its Shape.
-This coordinate space can be viewed in three distinct ways:
+The coordinate space of a `Layout` is determined by its `Shape`.
+This coordinate space can be viewed in three different ways:

 1. H-D coordinate space: Each element in this space possesses the exact hierarchical structure as defined by the Shape.
 2. 1-D coordinate space: This can be visualized as the colexicographically flattening of the coordinate space into a one-dimensional space.
-3. R-D coordinate space: In this space, each element has the same rank as the Shape, but each mode (axis) of the Shape is colexicographically flattened into a one-dimensional space.
+3. R-D coordinate space: In this space, each element has the same rank as the Shape, but each mode (top-level axis) of the `Shape` is colexicographically flattened into a one-dimensional space.

 ```julia
 julia> layout_2x4(2, (1,2)) # H-D coordinate